Relepega/new-bemani-patcher/README.md

 # New Bemani Patcher

-a reworked version of [mon](https://github.com/mon)'s BemaniPatcher written in vuejs and with a new api
+a reworked version of [mon](https://github.com/mon)'s [BemaniPatcher](https://github.com/mon/BemaniPatcher) written in vuejs and with a new api

+NB: this project is not affiliated with mon's

 ## Project setup